EducationalTestingService/prmse-simulations/README.md

 ## License

-The code and data in this repository is released under the MIT license.
+The code and data in this repository are released under the MIT license.